 Social Media Myths vs. Medical Reality

-Common online myths include:
+Common online myths making rounds include:

-- “Microdosing HGH reopens growth plates”
+- “Microdosing HGH can reopen closed growth plates”

 - “Natural HGH boosters increase adult height”

-- “Stretching plus HGH adds inches”
+- “Stretching combined with HGH adds measurable inches”

-- “Biohacking reverses skeletal aging”
+- “Biohacking protocols reverse skeletal aging”

 None of those claims hold up medically for healthy adults with fused growth plates.